El Rushbo behind the golden EIB microphone here at the distinguished Limbaugh Institute for Advanced Conservative Studies on Friday.

 Yes.

-Yeah, but you realize how much of that turned out to be not true.
+Yeah, but you realize how much of that turned out to be not true?

 Yes.

-Some of the most of those leaks were not true.
+Most of those leaks were not true.

 She never did answer the door in a bathrobe.